AymenKallala/Human-like-language-generation/README.md

 ### Prompt and Task

-The experiments focus on a generative task using a single open-ended prompt: "The capital of France."
-This choice is made to minimize bias and evaluate the impact of decoding methods in generating meaningful text.
-Since GPT-2 has been trained on Wikipedia, it is expected to possess the necessary knowledge to provide interesting responses.
+By providing the model with a lot of context, I hope to discriminate better *meaningful* generations from *senseless* ones.
+Since GPT2 was trained on Wikipedia, it certainly has the required knowledge to tell us something interesting, the whole point is now to evaluate how impactful the decoding method is in generating a meaningful text.
+I fixed the $max\_new\_token$ hyperparameter to 100, note that the generation stops when it reaches the upper limit or when the model generates the End of Sentence token.
 The generation process is constrained by the `max_new_token` hyperparameter set to 100, ensuring that the generation stops either when the upper limit is reached or when the model generates the End of Sentence token.

 ## Usage